betagouv/ComparIA/README.md

 ### Mounted `gradio.Blocks` within a FastAPI app

 Because we needed a static website as well, we used Gradio's [`mount_gradio_app`](https://www.gradio.app/docs/gradio/mount_gradio_app`) feature, allowing you to customize how FastAPI serves the gradio app (Gradio is based on FastAPI), while using the underlying FastAPI app to serve other pages.
-This lives in `main.py` while the main Gradio code is in `languia/block_arena.py`.
+This lives in `main.py` while most of the Gradio code is split between `languia/block_arena.py` and `languia/listeners.py`.
 The static site's pages are in the `templates/` folder, which also hosts the complex Jinja2 template files needed in the arena (especially after the "reveal" step).

 ### Future evolutions